Updated September 28, 2018

 Amazon S3 Standard

 Amazon S3 Standard is priced by amount of data stored per month and by network egress.
-In addition, Amazon S3 Standard charges for common API requests.
+Pricing also varies by storage region.
+Amazon S3 Standard charges for common API requests.

 Cloud Storage Standard